thomasebsmith/recipes/README.md

 # Recipes
 **Recipes** is a recipe book web server.
 It is written in Rust, and it uses SQLite (via SQLx) and Axum.

+It is designed for limited-resource deployment, such as on a Raspberry Pi.

 It was originally created by Thomas Smith.

 ## Prerequisites